miohtama/capitalgram/posts/metamask-internal-json-rpc-error.md

 Start Ethereum application on your wallet.

 Now Ledger should be able to connect to your Firefox without issues.

+Make sure *Contract data is allowed* in Ethereum app settings on the device, because this option is reset by the update.

 <img class="img-600" src="/static/img/content/fixed-size/metamask-and-ledger-error/8.png" alt="">